dubzzz/dubzzz.github.io/drafts/Property_based_testing.md

 # Property Based Testing: Another test philosophy

-Property base testing has become quite famous in functional world.
+Property based testing has become quite famous in functional world.
 Mainly introduced by `QuickCheck` framework in `Haskell`, it suggests another way to test software.
-It targets all the scope previously handled by example based testing: from unit-tests to integration tests.
+It targets all the scope covered by example based testing: from unit tests to integration tests.

 In order to introduce property based testing, this article will use [fast-check](https://github.com/dubzzz/fast-check) framework written for JavaScript and TypeScript testing but examples can easily be converted for other frameworks.
+Links towards C++ snippets using [RapidCheck](https://github.com/emil-e/rapidcheck/) will also be provided.

 ## Existing ways

 Multiple ways are currently used in the industry in order to prove the correctness of a code.

-Here is an extract of some technics that can be seen:
+Here are some of those technics:
-- static code analysis: It provides useful hints on potential harmful usages of the langage.
-It can prove very useful in typed langages.
+- static code analysis: It provides useful hints on potential harmful usages of the language.
+It can prove very useful in typed langages by raising flags when it encounters an issue.
 - example-based testing: It is certainly the most widespread way of testing.
-Its relies on the fact that for a given set of inputs, the algorithm should produce the given results.
-It goes far beyond unit-tests as this method can also be part of integration, QA-testing...
+It relies on the fact that for a given set of inputs, the algorithm should produce an already known output.
+It goes far beyond unit tests as this method can also be part of integration, QA-testing...
-- proved code: It proves the code mathematically by checking one by one, loop by loop that all the invariants stay true whatever the values.
+- proved code: It proves the code mathematically by checking one by one, loop by loop that all the invariants stay true whatever the provided values.
 - crash under random: It tends to make a program crash under random inputs - Monkey Testing - or random data - Fuzzing.

 ## Definition

-Pproperty based testing rely on properties.
-It tests that a function, program or whatever system under test abide by a fixed property.
+Property based testing relies on properties.
+It checks that a function, program or whatever system under test abides by a fixed property.
 Most of the time, properties do not have to go into too much details about the output.
 They just have to check for useful characteristics that must be seen in the output.

 A property is just something like: